Showing posts with label South-East-Asia. Show all posts

 Day 2

 The Taj Bentota concierge helped us get a car with a driver to take us on a tour of the Cultural Triangle.
-Our initial plan was to island hop on the second day but instead decided to head for Kandy, our first Cultural Triangle destination via Innawala Elephant Orphanage.
+Our initial plan was to island hop on the second day but instead, we decided to head for Kandy, our first Cultural Triangle destination via Pinnawala Elephant Orphanage.

 The Pinnawala Elephant Orphanage is an Elephant conservation institute that not only rescues elephants but also helps in breeding and giving them a home.
 There is a small petting zoo as well.